|Tim Roufs||extended search|

 They know those warnings.
 That's clear.

-And someday, when your eye twitters, or mind twitters, there's a surprise coming.
-And if your face twitters -- right here, on top of your right lip, if it moves like that, you're going to eat something or drink something that's unusual for you.
-Here, right here, by the top of your left lip, if your nerves act up here, you're going to see a drunk.
+And someday, when your eye twitters, or your mind twitters, there's a surprise coming.
+And if your face twitters -- on top of your right lip, if that moves like a twitter -- you're going to eat something or drink something that's unusual for you.
+And if your nerves act up by the top of your left lip, you're going to see a drunk.

-Now listen again! m^-wí-In-gway, that's "tear-in-your-eye."
-And "tear-in-your-eye" generally isn't very good.
+m^-wí-In-gway -- that's "tear-in-your-eye" -- generally isn't very good.
 And another thing that isn't very good is when you cry for nothing!
 That's one thing they didn't like in the old days.
-That's gàa-chi-mó, crying for nothing.
+That's gaachimo -- crying for nothing . . . or crying very easy.
 Ya.
 Crying for something that happened is m^-wIn-dàhn, o-gíi-m^-wIn-dàhn -dào that's past.
 "He cried for that" is o-gíi-m^-wIn-dàhn. ooo-gii-mah-wIn-dan is crying for something that happened.
 That's OK.

 But they stopped the children from crying for nothing.
-I'm talking about the younger class, the younger class.
-The children cry awful easy, and if they cry too easy, if they're crying for nothing, the old people would talk to them.
+I'm talking about the younger class -- the younger class.
+The children cry awful easy, and if they cry too easy -- if they're crying for nothing -- the old people would talk to them.
 And the old people said, "You shouldn't cry like that.
 If there was anything that happened, we wouldn't realize it.
-If anything happened that called for a cry, we wouldn't know the difference."(17)
+If anything happened that called for a cry, we wouldn't know the difference."(18)

 It's not good for a child, to cry easy, for nothing!
 That's bad.
 That's a bad mood.
 When you see a kid crying for nothing, that's a bad sign . . . because it reads that if they do that there's death coming out of the same family.
 Somebody might die with disease, or of too old an age.
 If they do, then he's got something to cry for!

-gàa-chi-móo, that's crying for nothing and being touchy.
-"That's-easy-for-him-to-cry," that's what it means, gàa-chi-móo.
+Gaachimo that's crying for nothing and being touchy.
+"That's-easy-for-him-to-cry," that's what gaachimo means.
 The kids do that to attract their mother and father.
 It means they want to be held, or they want to be noticed, or they want to be looked after.
-They want to know their father or their mother, or anybody, is taking care of them.
+They want to know that their father or their mother -- or anybody -- is taking care of them.
 If their feelings are hurt, they cry for that too.
-So it's gàa-chi-móo, "easy-to-cry."
+So it's gaachimo, "easy-to-cry."